PLAY MUSIC NYCmusic lesson for all

 We’re also connected to an amazing community of teachers who provide lessons on other instruments.
 So be sure to reach out if you’re interested in another instrument.

-We offer in-home lessons through out Brooklyn and Manhattan.
+In non-pandemic times, we offer in-home lessons through out Brooklyn and Manhattan.

 We also have a home teaching studio in Windsor Terrace Brooklyn, equipped with piano, drums, marimba, vibraphone, and various percussion instruments.